nickhuangcyh/nickhuangcyh.github.io/_posts/1970-01-01-pseudocode.md

 ---
 layout: post
-title: a post with pseudo code
+title: "a post with pseudo code"
 date: 2024-04-15 00:01:00
-description: this is what included pseudo code could look like
+description: "this is what included pseudo code could look like"
 tags: formatting code
 categories: sample-posts
 published: false